ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 and return a result.
 The details of how to execute an action (for example, what Tango Command to send to a device) are hidden from the test script.

+For example, let's consider a test script that wants to send a scan command to the TMC Subarray Node and synchronize on the end of the scan:

+- the test script has (somehow - *see main README.md*) access to a facade of the TMC Subarray Node;
+- the facade exposes a `scan()` method, which can be called by the tests;
-The test scripts invokes a facade method called `scan()`, which instantiates an action called `SubarrayScan`, adds to it the necessary arguments and then calls its `execute` method.
-The `execute` method gathers the necessary device proxies, sends the `scan` command to the appropriate device and waits for the set of events listed in the action to occur.
+- the `scan()` method which instantiates an action called `SubarrayScan`, adds to it the necessary arguments and then calls its `execute` method;
+- who implemented the class, defined all the related logic to send the scan command and - *optionally* - synchronize on the end of the scan operation in the same place (implementing two abstract methods);
+- the actions interact with the correct wrappers (and consequently to the Tango devices) to perform the operation.

 Actions are based on the [COMMAND](https://refactoring.guru/design-patterns/command),